Nature Happenings

 - Chickadees and titmice become scarce at feeders as they nest and raise their young.

-- International Migratory Bird Day is Sunday, May 13
+- World Migratory Bird Day is Saturday, May 09